There Is No Single "Best" Cost Segregation Company

 $1M–$5M Depreciable Basis

-Recommendation: Overline or traditional firm — compare proposals.
+Recommendation: Overline or a traditional firm — compare proposals.
 Both deliver engineering-based studies.
 The question is whether a full on-site inspection adds meaningful accuracy for your specific property type.
-For standard property types (residential, office, retail, multifamily), Overline's data-driven approach with optional site visits is accurate and significantly cheaper.
+For standard property types (residential, office, retail, multifamily), Overline's AI-driven approach with optional site visits is accurate and significantly cheaper.
 For unique construction or specialized properties, a traditional on-site inspection may add value.

 $5M–$10M Depreciable Basis